Pineapple Army: Publication

 Written by Kazuya Kudo and illustrated by Naoki Urasawa, Pineapple Army was serialized in the magazine Big Comic Original from 1985 to 1988.
 It is Urasawa's first major work and he would go on to draw Yawara! simultaneous with it.
 The individual chapters were collected into eight tankōbon volumes by Shōgakukan between March 29, 1986, and July 30, 1988.
 A six-volume bunkoban edition was published between November 17, 1995, and March 16, 1996.

 In 1988, Viz Media began publishing Pineapple Army in English in a chapterly comic book format.
 These had new cover art drawn in a drastically different art style by an unknown artist.
 But the run was unsuccessful and cancelled after ten issues were released.
 Although, one graphic novel collecting them was also published with an afterword by James D. Hudnall.
 The manga is also licensed in France by Glénat, in Spain by Planeta DeAgostini Comics, and in Sweden by Epix Förlag.

 Volume list

 Reception

 Manga critic Jason Thompson stated that Pineapple Army was a modest success in Japan, but failed in America.
 He speculated that Viz's decision to commission new covers by an unknown artist drawn in a "Dave McKean-style" might have been misleading when the reader opened them and saw little girls throwing hand grenades.
 In 2012, Thompson said that Pineapple Army was his least favorite Urasawa work available in English.
 While the art is good, he felt the artist had not developed his own style yet and showed too much of his Katsuhiro Otomo influence.
 Thompson largely compared it to Golgo 13 (which Kudo previously wrote for) with its self-contained mercenary stories, but stated that the chapters are much shorter and thus feel rushed.
+In France, Pineapple Army was nominated for Best Scenario at the 2025 Japan Expo Awards.